Precision limit under weak coupling with an ancillary qubit: Introduction

 \section{Introduction}

-Quantum metrology~\cite{Sun2010fisher,ma2011quantum,genoni2012optical,escher2012quantum,zhong2013fisher, giovannetti2004quantum} is an emerging field that integrates quantum mechanics with statistics.
-It holds significant importance for a variety of quantum sciences and technologies, including atomic clock~\cite{Ludlow2015optical,Katori2011optical}, gravitational wave detection~\cite{Caves1981quantum}, biological sensing~\cite{Taylor2016quantum,Mauranyapin2017evanescent}, and magnetometry~\cite{Jones2009magnetic}.
+As an emerging field that integrates quantum mechanics with statistics, quantum metrology~\cite{giovannetti2004quantum,Sun2010fisher,ma2011quantum,genoni2012optical,escher2012quantum,zhong2013fisher} holds significant importance for a variety of quantum sciences and technologies, including atomic clock~\cite{Katori2011optical,Ludlow2015optical}, gravitational wave detection~\cite{Caves1981quantum}, biological sensing~\cite{Taylor2016quantum,Mauranyapin2017evanescent}, and magnetometry~\cite{Jones2009magnetic}.
 The general goal of quantum metrology is to achieve a high sensitivity in parameter estimation.
-A conventional quantum estimation protocol~\cite{Sun2010fisher,ma2011quantum,escher2012quantum} consists of (1) preparing a probe into a resource state, (2) encoding the to-be-estimated parameter into the probe state, (3) performing certain measurements or detections on the probe system to extract parametric information, and (4) processing the detection outcomes to estimate the parametric precision.
-The precision of quantum metrology using uncorrelated probe states as input is bounded by the standard quantum limit (SQL), which scales as $1/\sqrt{N}$ with $N$ the subunit number of the atomic probe systems or the number of measurements~\cite{kay1993fundamentals}.
-The quantum mechanics in metrology precision~\cite{giovannetti2006quantum} is highlighted with the scaling advantage of the Heisenberg limit (HL) over SQL.
-It depends on resource states and presents a scaling law inverse to the system size $N$.
+A conventional quantum estimation protocol~\cite{Sun2010fisher,ma2011quantum,escher2012quantum} consists of (1) preparing the probe into a resource state, (2) encoding the to-be-estimated parameter into the probe state, (3) performing measurements or detections on the probe to extract parametric information, and (4) processing the outcomes to estimate the parametric precision.
+The metrology precision using uncorrelated probe states is bounded by the standard quantum limit (SQL), which scales as $1/\sqrt{N}$ with $N$ the subunit number or the measurement number~\cite{kay1993fundamentals}.
+The quantum mechanics in metrology~\cite{giovannetti2006quantum} is highlighted with the scaling advantage of the Heisenberg limit (HL) over SQL.
+It depends on resource states and presents a scaling law inverse to $N$.